 Our environmental policy details measures that we take to minimise our impact on the environment, while encouraging suppliers and customers to do the same.
 They include compliance with the letter and spirit of environmental regulations in the geographies in which we operate; continuous monitoring to improve our environmental performance; evaluating the environmental impact of business decisions; measures to reduce waste produced and recycle where possible; incorporating energy efficiency measures in our buildings to reduce electricity consumption; participation in initiatives such as Cycle to Work; employee training and awareness; and other ad hoc measures.

-FD is required to report its energy use and impact under the Streamlined Energy and Carbon Reporting (SECR) regulations.
-For the year ended 29 February 2020 the UK energy used was 1,130,686 kWh.
-Using the UK government’s 2019 GHG Conversion Factors Guidance to calculate the quantity of emissions provides scope 2 emissions of 287 tonnes of carbon dioxide equivalent.
+Ahead of any detailed emissions analysis that the Group may make in the future, it is required to report its energy use and impact under the Streamlined Energy and Carbon Reporting (SECR) regulations.
+During the year we focused our efforts on ensuring the environmental efficiency of our corporate real estate, particularly during the refurbishment and upgrade of our Newry office.
+In 2021 we have instigated enhancement of our data collection processes so we can publish a more comprehensive data set in relation to our environmental impact.
+In 2022, we will be setting out a clear and robust environmental strategy, including the targets by which our progress will be measured.
+Working with our internal sustainability team, the plan will involve a detailed audit of our material impacts and a way forward that reflects our growing business.
+For the year ended 28 February 2022 the UK energy used was 927,986 kWh (2021: 1,013,140 kWh).
+Using the UK government’s GHG Conversion Factors Guidance to calculate the quantity of emissions provides scope 2 emissions of 195 (2021: 257) tonnes of carbon dioxide equivalent, representing a 24% reduction in emissions over the prior year.
 The SECR regulations require a statement of relevant intensity ratios, which are an expression of the quantity of emissions in relation to a quantifiable factor of the business activity.
-FD has identified two such intensity ratios, set out below.